Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in projective spaces

 \begin{example} The action of $\G=\U(k)$ on $\C P^k$ lifts to a sum action of $\widetilde\G=\U(1)\U(k)$ on $S^{2k+1}$, i.e., the restriction to the sphere of a reducible representation $\C\oplus\C^k$.
 The singular orbits of $\widetilde \G$ on $S^{2k+1}$ are the unit spheres of $\C$ and $\C^k$, i.e., $S^1$ and $S^{2k-1}$.
 After projecting to $\C P^k$, these become the singular orbits of the $\U(k)$-action, which are hence a fixed point $S_+=\{p\}$ and its cut locus $S_-=\C P^{k-1}$.
 The principal $\U(k)$-orbits are distance spheres $S^{2k-1}$ centered at $p$, and the homogeneous fibration \eqref{eq:homfib} is the Hopf fibration $S^1\to S^{2k-1}\to\C P^{k-1}$.
 Metrically, these distance spheres are equipped with Berger metrics, the size of the Hopf fiber being proportional to the distance to $p$, i.e., the radius of the sphere.

 In this context, it is also easy to describe the $\K_-/\Hs$-action on the neighborhood of $S_-$.
 Namely, if we consider homogeneous coordinates with $p=[1:0:\dots : 0]\in \C P^k$ and $S_-=\{[0:*:\dots:*]\}$, then $\K_-/\Hs=\U(1)$ acts by rotating the first coordinate.
-This action is clearly isometric in $D(S_-)$, fixes $S_-$ (which recovers the fact that $S_-=\C P^{k-1}$ sits totally geodesically in $\C P^k$, cf. Remark~\ref{rem:totgeod}) and its orbits are normal circles to $S_-$, i.e., fibers of the Hopf fibration $S^1\to S^{2k-1}\to\C P^{k-1}$.
+This action is clearly isometric in $D(S_-)$, fixes $S_-$ (which recovers the fact that $S_-=\C P^{k-1}$ is totally geodesic in $\C P^k$, cf. Remark~\ref{rem:totgeod}) and its orbits are normal circles to $S_-$, i.e., fibers of the Hopf fibration $S^1\to S^{2k-1}\to\C P^{k-1}$.
 This action does not extend smoothly to $p$, corresponding to $\Hs\ntriangleleft\K_+$.
 A geometric explanation for this is that the corresponding $\U(1)$-action field (which is a Killing field in $\C P^k$) has increasingly large norm as the distance to $S_-=\C P^{k-1}$ increases (i.e., as the distance to $S_+=\{p\}$ decreases).
-As a result, this Killing field on $\C P^k\setminus\{p\}$ cannot be extended to $p$, since this would imply $p$ is a zero of such field.
+As a result, this Killing field on $\C P^k\setminus\{p\}$ cannot be extended to $p$, since this would only be possible if $p$ was a zero of this field.

-In the above context, our result gives existence of Delaunay type spheres $S^{2k-1}$ in $\C P^k$, that are rotationally symmetric with respect to the above $\U(1)$-action.
-Analogously, one gets Delaunay type spheres $S^{4n-1}$ in $\Hr P^k$ invariant under $\Sp(1)$. \end{example}
+In the above context, our result gives existence of Delaunay-type spheres $S^{2k-1}$ in $\C P^k$, that are rotationally symmetric with respect to the above $\U(1)$-action.
+Analogously, one gets Delaunay-type spheres $S^{4n-1}$ in $\Hr P^k$ invariant under $\Sp(1)$. \end{example}

-\begin{remark} A natural concern is if the Delaunay type hypersurfaces bifurcating from distance spheres centered at $p\in\C P^k$ are legitimally new CMC hypersurfaces, or if they could be obtained via other isometries of $\C P^k$.
+\begin{remark} A natural concern is if the Delaunay-type hypersurfaces bifurcating from distance spheres centered at $p\in\C P^k$ are legitimally new CMC hypersurfaces, or if they could be obtained via other isometries of $\C P^k$.
 For instance, there could be a sequence of points $p_n\in\C P^k$, whose distance spheres of appropriate radii accumulate on distance spheres centered at $p$.
 Note that, in particular, this would force the sequence $\{p_n\}$ to converge to $p$.
 This situation can be easily excluded using the $\K_-/\Hs$-invariance of the bifurcation solutions.
 If there were such a sequence $\{p_n\}$ with $\K_-/\Hs$-invariant distance spheres, then $p_n$ would be fixed by $\K_-/\Hs$.
 However, the only fixed points of $\K_-/\Hs$ in $D(S_-)$ lie in $S_-$, hence $\{p_n\}$ are at a bounded distance away from $p$ and cannot possibly converge to $p$. \end{remark}